KKarol01/Vim-WorldEdit/README.md

 To do that, you can now press the arrow keys.
 Arrow keys can be repeated with "`.`" command and combined with number keys to move farther than one block.
 For example: `Arrow up` teleports you forward, `Arrow right` teleports you to the right, relative to the current looking direction. `Shift + Arrow Up` and `Shift + Arrow down` moves up and down.

 ### Saving positions and teleporting (bookmarks)
+Starting from version `1.0.3` named locations are removed.
+You only do `Shift+'` to save your current location and `'` to go back.
+Going back replaces your previously saved location so you can go back and forth between them.

 Starting from version `1.0.2`, you can save locations to teleport to them later (kinda like sethome).
 To save a location, you need to position yourself at a place of interest, and then type a number: it can be 1, 2, 3, etc. up to 2147483647; then you need to press `Shift + '` (that's an apostrophe).
 If you do it again, you will overwrite this location with your current one.